- Do I need to register medicinal products if I want to import into Bhutan?

 - You are ready to stock/sale medicines.

-All medical supplies for public health services in Bhutan are centrally procured and distributed through the Department of Medical Supplies and Health Infrastructure (DMSHI) under the Ministry of Health.
+All medical supplies for public health services in Bhutan are centrally procured and distributed through the Department of Medical Supplies and Health Infrastructure (DMSHI).
 You should contact this office at +975-2-325955/56.